RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 11. `set_out_type(new_out_type: str)`

 Sets the output type of the DataWindow to the parameter `new_out_type`.
-Accepted values are: "NONE", "PARQUET", "LZ4".
+Accepted values are: `"NONE", "PARQUET", "LZ4"`.
-Invalid values become "NONE".
+Invalid values become `"NONE"`.

 12. `print_errors()`